 Medical Malpractice Legal Requirements

-If you have suffered at the hands of a medical provider, you will need to have strong evidence to support your claims.
-In Pennsylvania, you will need a certificate of merit and expert testimony highlighting the wrongdoing which resulted in injury, illness, or death.
+When you have suffered at the hands of a medical provider, you need strong evidence to support your claims.
+In Pennsylvania, you need a certificate of merit and expert testimony highlighting the wrongdoing that caused the injury, illness, or death.

 Your certificate of merit must illustrate one of the following:

-In those cases where expert medical testimony/witness is required, the selected expert must be:
+In cases where expert medical testimony/witness is required, the selected expert must be:

-- A physician who is is experienced in the field in question
+- A physician who is experienced in the field in question.

-The injured will have two years from the accident to file a medical malpractice claim, except in situations where the injury was not known or the victim was a minor at the time of the incident.
+The injured has up to two years after the accident to file a medical malpractice claim, but there are exceptions.
+For instance, if the victim doesn’t know about the injury for a time, or the victim was a minor at the time of the incident.

 Medical Care Availability and Reduction Error Fund

 The Medical Care Availability and Reduction of Error Fund (“Mcare”) was created by the state to ensure reasonable compensation for individuals injured due to medical negligence.
-Specifically, the fund is used to pay claims against participating health care providers for losses or damages awarded in excess of basic insurance coverage provided by primary professional liability insurance companies or self-insurers.
-In addition to paying out claims, Mcare handles compliance issues as well and serves as a third party to handle such claims against medical providers.
+Specifically, the fund pays for claims against participating healthcare providers.
+It covers losses or damages awarded in excess of basic insurance coverage provided by primary professional liability insurance companies or self-insurers.
+In addition, Mcare also handles compliance issues and serves as a third party to handle claims against medical providers

 Scranton Medical Malpractice: Kalinoski Law Offices P.C.

-If you’ve been the victim of medical malpractice and sustained an injury that’s left you with medical bills, a disability, or mental or physical anguish, call Scranton personal injury attorney Craig Kalinoski.
-Located in Downtown Scranton, our office provides services for clients all across Pennsylvania, especially in Lackawanna, Luzerne, Wyoming, Susquehanna, Wayne, Pike, and Monroe counties.
+Victims of medical malpractice should call Scranton’s personal injury attorney, Craig Kalinoski.
+When medical malpractice has left you with medical bills, a disability, or mental or physical anguish, you shouldn’t be the one paying.
+Our office provides services for clients all across Pennsylvania.
 Contact us today for a free consultation.